plainC/wondermacros/README.md

 This project is still a work in progress, so stay tuned.
 The following major enhancements are planned:
+* AVL tree, and heap
 * Dynamic arrays and other data structures using W_HIDDEN macros underneath does not yet support propert alignment
-* AVL tree, and heap

 We try not to reinvent the wheel and build on top of [Boost pre-processor library](https://www.boost.org/doc/libs/1_67_0/libs/preprocessor/doc/index.html).
+So Boost must be installed.
+Boost in general is a C++ framework but the pre-processor library is just for pre-processor.
+Nothing in it is C++ specific.

 We will also incorporate some great macros of others.
 For instance, some macros build on Simon Tatham's [metaprogramming macros](https://www.chiark.greenend.org.uk/~sgtatham/mp/)